Pilseta-Cilvekiem/Issues-Map/README.md

 In the event that the issue report sending (emailing) functionality does not work:
 - Check that sendmail is correctly configured on your web server.
-For example, you may need to specify valid SMTP settings in your sendmail.ini and php.ini files or use an appropriate SMTP plugin.
+For example, you may need to specify valid SMTP settings in your sendmail.ini and php.ini files or use an appropriate SMTP plugin such as WP Mail SMTP.
 In order to send issue reports, a valid moderator email address must also be specified in the plugin settings as reports are emailed using that address as the sender.
 If you do not require the report sending functionality, you can leave the